PoemaIX/KSKB-IX/docs/PoP-List-en.md

             * Prohibited activities include sending spam emails or messages, spreading Trojans and viruses (including malicious files referencing other servers).
             * Prohibited from using Torrents, BT, or similar methods to download or distribute copyrighted content.
             * Prohibited from using tools such as net_speeder/finalspeed/kcptun, or any form of packet multiplication that interferes with network operation.
             * Utilize resources reasonably.
-Prohibited from consuming/occupying CPU/network bandwidth for a long time, such as rclone storage transfer/mining, or making my home network feel slow (this is the primary criteria).
+Prohibited from consuming/occupying CPU/network bandwidth for a long time, such as rclone storage transfer/mining, or making my home network feel slow (this is the primary criterion).
             * Prohibited from activities such as web crawling/account registration that may result in the IP being flagged as a bot (commonly known as IP contamination).
             * Prohibited from running resource-intensive programs, such as online games.